remosasso/Lines-of-Action-using-Reinforcement-Learning/README.md

 This is a Bachelor's project from 2018 on applying Reinforcement Learning to the game Lines of Action.
-Temporal difference learning combined with self-play was used in this project resulting in competitive agents.
+Temporal difference learning combined with self-play were used resulting in competitive agents.